• Skip to primary navigation

 What Is Botox?

-Botox is the brand name for an injectable drug made from a highly toxic substance created by bacteria, botulinum toxin A. The bacterium Clostridium botulinum produces this potent neurotoxin.
-When ingested, it is highly toxic and deadly.
-Food that has spoiled and been contaminated by this bacteria causes the illness known as botulism.
-It is a possibly fatal type of food poisoning.
+• Food that has spoiled and been contaminated by this bacterium causes the illness known as botulism.
+It is a very serious and sometimes fatal type of food poisoning.

-In smaller doses and injected locally rather than ingested, botulinum toxin A can be used for cosmetic and medical reasons.
-The company Allergan developed Botox and got approval for it from the U.S. Food and Drug Administration (FDA) in 1989.
+• In smaller doses and injected locally rather than ingested, botulinum toxin A can be used for cosmetic and medical reasons.
+Allergan developed Botox and got approval from the U.S. Food and Drug Administration (FDA) in 1989.

-The FDA has approved it for several uses, including overactive bladder and urinary incontinence, migraines, and a number of conditions and symptoms involving the muscles.
+• The FDA has approved it for several uses, including overactive bladder and urinary incontinence, migraines, and several conditions and symptoms involving the muscles.
 It is also used cosmetically to smooth wrinkles and reduce sweating.

 Some children benefit from Botox, specifically for spasticity in the lower body.[2]
 Other uses may include injecting Botox into specific muscles, anywhere in the body, that are experiencing spasms.